Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks: Decremental Algorithm

 \subsection{Analysis of Procedure for Repairing the Tree}

 In the following we first analyze only the Procedure \repairTree.
-Its guarantees can be summarized as follows. \begin{lemma} The Procedure \repairTree of Algorithm~\ref{alg:decremental_algorithm} either reports ``distance increase'' and guarantees that there is a node $ x $ with $ \dist_{G_0} (x, \s) \leq X $ such that
+Its guarantees can be summarized as follows. \begin{lemma} The Procedure \repairTree of Algorithm~\ref{alg:decremental_algorithm} either reports ``distance increase by at least $ \delta $'' and guarantees that there is a node $ x $ with $ \dist_{G_0} (x, \s) \leq X $ such that

 or it returns a tree $ T $ such that for every node $ x $ with $ \dist_{G_0} (x, \s) \leq X $ we have

 It runs in time $ O (\kappa \delta) $ after every deletion. \end{lemma}